-San Francisco, California April 21, 2020
+San Francisco, California April 30, 2021

 II.
-Assertion of ICANN's Management
+Assertion of Internet Corporation for Assigned Names and Numbers' Management

-We are responsible for designing, implementing, operating and maintaining effective controls within ICANN's Root Zone Key Signing Key Operator System (the system) throughout the period December 1, 2018, to November 30, 2019, to provide reasonable assurance that ICANN's service commitments and system requirements relevant to security, availability and processing integrity were achieved.
+We are responsible for designing, implementing, operating and maintaining effective controls within ICANN's Root Zone Key Signing Key Operator System (the system) throughout the period December 1, 2019, to November 30, 2020, to provide reasonable assurance that ICANN's service commitments and system requirements relevant to security, availability and processing integrity were achieved.
 Our description of the boundaries of the system is presented in Attachment A and identifies the aspects of the system covered by our assertion.

-We have performed an evaluation of the effectiveness of controls within the system throughout the period December 1, 2018, to November 30, 2019, to provide reasonable assurance that ICANN's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability and processing integrity (applicable trust services criteria) set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
+We have performed an evaluation of the effectiveness of controls within the system throughout the period December 1, 2019, to November 30, 2020, to provide reasonable assurance that ICANN's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability, and processing integrity (applicable trust services criteria) set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
 ICANN's objectives for the system in applying the applicable trust services criteria are embodied in its service commitments and system requirements relevant to the applicable trust services criteria.
 The principal service commitments and system requirements related to the applicable trust services criteria are presented in Attachment B.